robclewley/pydstool/README.rst

 particularly the GettingStarted and Tutorials pages!
 Please report bugs and suggestions using the user forum linked to there.

-Full API documentation can be found locally
+Full API documentation can be found locally in `html` directory.
-`here <./html/index.html>`__.
 It is auto-generated from the source code using Epydoc and is meant as a reference for functions and classes only.

 Tests and examples
 ~~~~~~~~~~~~~~~~~~